nygeog/globalsat/tree_walks.md

 Click Map Image to view the CartoDB Map
 [![CartoDB Map](images/tree_walks.png)](http://cdb.io/1qAqJ6l)

-Click <strong>View as iFrame</strong> if you need more screen real estate on your phone.
+Click <strong>View as an iFrame</strong> if you need more screen real estate on your phone.

 ##Walks
 The map should be clear (if zoomed in) which side of the street to walk down.